marbl/MetagenomeScope/README.md

 <hr/>

-As of writing, some assemblers include additional output lines in their GFA files representing other types of data.
+Some assemblers include additional kinds of lines in their output GFA files.
 For example, hifiasm and hifiasm-meta include [`A`-lines describing alignments](https://github.com/chhylp123/hifiasm/issues/91).

 These "custom" lines can cause problems when parsing these graphs, because they may not be technically allowed in certain GFA versions.

 The simplest way around this is just deleting or commenting out these custom lines.
-You can do this using `sed`:
+Here is an examle of commenting out the `A`-lines in hifiasm GFA files using `sed`:

 ```bash
 sed -i -e 's/^A/#A/' hifiasm-out.p_ctg.gfa